The following is an update on municipal services with respect to Parks & Recreation:

 Splashpads, Beaches and Water Testing

-All municipal beaches are open and lifeguards will be onsite beginning today, July 6 to August 31.
+All municipal beaches are open and lifeguards are onsite until August 31.
 Malay Falls beach is open, but will be unsupervised for the summer.

 Municipal staff regularly test the water quality for bacteria levels at all supervised municipal beaches, as well as one unsupervised beach, during the summer months—this year from July 6 to Aug.
 31. To view the status of beach closures due to high bacteria levels, click here.